 It has served the local folks and many travelers coming to or through Augusta.
 Do explore this unique store while in Montana.

 The American Computer & Robotics Museum

-The American computer and robotics museum has a variety of collections of antique and unique computers, which are often neglected from the people’s list because it appears pretty dull.
+The American Computer and Robotics Museum have a variety of collections of antique and unique computers, which are often neglected from people’s list because it appears pretty dull.
 Still, if you are a computer enthusiast, this museum is undoubtedly made for you.

 Their collection is so well organized that it visualizes how computers and other devices have changed over only a few decades.
 Many people aren’t engaging in visiting such places, but it never hurts to gain some knowledge in your tour of the city of exciting things.

 Credit: Pattys-photos (Flickr)

 Havre Beneath the Streets, Montana, was established when the fire damaged the whole area in 1904, and due to the enormous losses, the businesses decided to shift their stores to the steam tunnels running under the city until the city could be rebuilt.